 Enterprise Fund - The enterprise fund is a proprietary fund used to account for the operations of a District owned facility partially leased to outside entities and partially used for District operations.
 The enterprise fund reports the same functions presented as business-type activities in the government-wide financial statements.
 Operating revenues and expenses result from providing services and producing and delivering goods in connection with a proprietary fund's principal ongoing operations.
-All other revenues and expenses not meeting this definition are reported as non-operating revenues and expenses.
-Revenues are distinguished between operating and non-operating.
-Operating revenues are derived primarily from charges to lessees.
+All other revenues and expenses not meeting this definition are reported as non-operating revenues are derived primarily from charges to lessees.
 Non-operating revenues earned during the year consist of earnings from temporary deposits and investments.
 All expenses are considered operating.